 An A for Amazon

 Amazon is an e-commerce giant.
-The company targets a wide range of people, given the wide range of products it sells, yet is still able to find ways to target specific types of customers.
+The company targets a wide range of people.
+Given the wide range of products it sells it is still able to find ways to target specific customers.
 One of its marketing components is to scale easily from small to large.
 When looking at Amazon’s history, you can see just that: an online shop for books and music becomes a place for clothes and household items, which then becomes a place for video streaming, which becomes a food mogul.
 Its concept of Prime was genius, eliminating two of the hassles of online shopping, shipping fees and wait time, and combining that with the ever-popular streaming method of TV watching.
 Essentially, Amazon takes simple things people want and need, tying them up in a box of convenience and making them accessible to the masses.

 Nike Just Does It